-- Security Incident Response in federated environments - o including guidelines on how to property protect your community attribute system - and how to prepare and what to do in case of incidents - Service- and Infrastructure-centric policy support, including - o Protection of (mainly personal) data that is generated as a result of infrastructure use (e.g. in accounting) and the impact of GDPR - Attribute release from the proxy - Security For Collaboration among Infrastructures assessment - · e-Researcher centric policies, - o alignment of Acceptable Use Policies - Assurance Level baseline and differentiated assurance profiles (alongside a self-assessment tool) - o untangling identity assurance framework complexity - Engagement and coordination - Support for Infrastructures and Communities with the Policy Development Kit (PDK) (jointly with NA2)
+- · Security Incident Response in federated environments - o including guidelines on how to property protect your community attribute system - o and how to prepare and what to do in case of incidents - o traceability of events through a (network of) AARC BPA Proxies - Service- and Infrastructure-centric policy support, including - Protection of (mainly personal) data that is generated as a result of infrastructure use (e.g. in accounting) and the impact of GDPR - Attribute release from the proxy - Security For Collaboration among Infrastructures assessment (AAOPS-G071 Review) - e-Researcher centric policies, - o simplified policy development kti also for smaller and mid-sized communities - alignment of Acceptable Use Policies - Assurance Level baseline and differentiated assurance profiles (alongside a self-assessment tool) including the use of government e-ID for step-up of assurance - untangling identity assurance framework complexity - o novel federation models and trust paths (e.g. in OpenID Connect Federation) - Engagement and coordination with FIM4R and the global community - Support for Infrastructures and Communities with the Policy Development Kit (PDK)